4 Myths & Misconceptions About Working in Manufacturing Busted

 However, the number of available jobs, the types of jobs and the types of workers employed in those jobs have certainly changed over the years.

-Masterson Staffing Solutions has helped workers find jobs in the manufacturing sector for nearly 50 years, so believe us, we’ve heard all the myths.
+Masterson Staffing Solutions has helped workers find jobs in the manufacturing sector for 50 years, so believe us, we’ve heard all the myths.
 This article will deconstruct four of those common myths and misconceptions surrounding the manufacturing industry and separate fact from fiction.

 1. Low pay and benefits